 3. Pretty Little Liars: Alison Dilaurentis and Emily Fields

 Poor Emily.
 She had one girlfriend be murdered for no narrative reason.
 Then she was saddled with a girl who tried to drown her.
 She had another love interest who was painfully weird and obviously shady, who also eventually died.
 She was known throughout the fandom as “the boring one” because her storylines were the most neglected and least cared for, and the writers decided endless, often meaningless relationships were the way to go for her instead of actually giving her good storylines.
 Also, her dad died, and he was easily the nicest and best dad on the entire show.
-Worst of all they ended the series with a forced, confusing romance with one of her original bullies who had toyed with her heart, strung her along, and used her along with the rest of their friends.
+Worst of all they ended the series with a forced, confusing romance with one of her original bullies who had toyed with her heart, strung her along, and used her and the rest of her friends.

 Perhaps even more than Emily, poor Alison.
-Once the best, most iconic character on the show who, despite being a child was truly an effective villain even the adults were nervous around and afraid of.
+Once the best, most iconic character on the show, despite being a child was truly an effective villain even the adults were nervous around and afraid of.
 Alison was truly a master manipulator and an excellent alpha bitch and a mean girl.
 Her actress had an excellent charisma and could pull off the most ridiculous lines that would sound stupid being said by anyone else (“It’s immortality, my darlings”).
 By the fifth season, the show decided Alison was a victim and a good person, and worse yet stripped her of all of her skills and competence.
 Unlike Mona who had been A and was similar to Alison and had also reformed, Mona retained her skills and capabilities upon Heel-Face Turning.
 Alison?
 She was utterly helpless and useless.